His Majesty's Hussar Life Guards Regiment: Russian–Turkish Wars

 The regiment began to enter the foothills of heights and strongholds covered with snow and ice.
-From Yablunytsy, Life Lancers and Life Hussars with the 5th Guards Horse Battery, as part of the main forces under the command of Count Shuvalov, made the 1st transition to the city of Etropolgs.
+From Yablunytsy, Life Lancers and Life Hussars with the 5th Guards Horse Battery, as part of the main forces under the command of Count Shuvalov, made the 1st transition to the city of Etropole.
 On November 19 we stood in Orhaniye, where steep ascents began, on November 29 we all learned about the fall of Plevna, and the Trans–Balkan Campaign began for everyone.

 The ascent from the city of Vrachesh was very difficult, there was a severe frost and blizzards began, mountains and forests all around.
 Horses glided along the narrow paths, many fell into the gorges, people often had to bask in the fires.

-Having passed the Arab–Konak position of the Turks, the city of Umurgach, after which a steep descent began, sometimes even more difficult, whose past ascents.
+Having passed the Arabakonak position of the Turks, the city of Umurgach, after which a steep descent began, sometimes even more difficult, whose past ascents.
 Arriving in Zhelyava, the division found itself in the rich Sofia Valley and attacked the fortified village of Tashkisen.
 On December 20, the cavalry was sent from Komartsovo to Petrichevo, and the Turks retreated to the village of Smolskoye.
 Christmas was celebrated in the village of Rakovitsa.

 The passage through the small Balkans began: in three columns from Sofia to the Philippopolis Highway, to Butovo and Mechka, to the valley of the Maritsa River.
 In front of each column was the 1st Brigade of the Guards Cavalry, the 2nd was in the middle column along with the artillery.
 His Majesty's Life Guards Hussar Regiment passed through Priobren.

 January 1, 1878 – the valley of the Maritsa River.
 The village of Kurukney was cleared of the Turks by the Hussars, and soon we saw the city of Philippopolis three miles away.
 The 2nd Squadron completely captured the enemy's convoy in the village of Stroyevo, and then, reaching the Karlovskoe Highway, on January 3 they moved to Philippopolis and at night they occupied part of the city.

 On January 9, the cavalry began to overtake the infantry of General Skobelev and on the 11th approached Adrianople.
 General Dokhturov, chief of the cavalry vanguard, met our division at the entrance to this city.
 On January 14, the Life Hussars stopped in the city of Rodosto, on the Sea of Marmara.

 On January 22, the news of the armistice was received, but most of the troops had to remain for almost seven months on the shores of the Sea of Marmara, and only the sick were allowed to be sent back to Russia.
 There were trainings, reviews, and only on August 2, the units began to be loaded onto steamers to leave for their homeland.